InersIn/MHL/Lab/Android/Document Viewer/README.md

 2. The application `MainActivity.onCreate` is call 2 function.
 ![mainactivity](images/main.png)

-3. The `handleIntent` is make the application able to received incoming `Intent` and when the user try open PDF file from file manager or other app, this app will able to chose as pdf viewer.
+3. The `handleIntent` is make the application able to received incoming `Intent` with action `android.intent.action.VIEW` and when the user try open PDF file from file manager or other app, this app will able to chose as pdf viewer.
 ![handleIntent](images/handleIntent.png)

 4. The `loadProLibrary` is loaded shared object `libdocviewer_pro.so` inside app path `/data/data/com.mobilehackinglab.documentviewer/files/native-libraries/` and if the shared object is successfully loaded, it will set `proFeaturesEnabled` to `true`.